jbrukh/gpt-jargon/jargon.md

 ## Procedures

 A Jargon program is said to be a PROCEDURE.
 PROCEDUREs live in the LLM session.
 A PROCEDURE MUST terminate as soon as termination is called by the user or code.
 Termination MUST take priority over all other logic.
 A PROCEDURE begins with `+++` and encloses Jargon code.
 Optionally, a NAME may follow the opening `+++`.
 NAMEs use `-` instead of whitespace or underscores.
 The PROCEDURE MUST END with another `+++`.
 An empty PROCEDURE is valid.
 The `+++` symbols are called the "procedural bounds".
 A PROCEDURE can have parameters that are listed within `(` `)` after its NAME.
 Anonymous procedures can still have parameters.
 A PROCEDURE may not be defined within another PROCEDURE.
+PROCEDUREs may be enclosed in markdown code blocks.

 ```
 +++ empty-procedure